deis/minio/README.md

 * If your PR fixes any [issues][issues], make sure you write Fixes #1234 in your PR description (where #1234 is the number of the issue you're closing)
 * The Deis core contributors will review your code.
 After each of them sign off on your code, they'll label your PR with `LGTM1` and `LGTM2` (respectively).
 Once that happens, you may merge.

+## Minio Binary Mirror

+Also, note that the [Dockerfile](rootfs/Dockerfile) uses an `ADD` directive to download pre-built Minio binaries from a [Google Cloud Storage bucket](https://console.cloud.google.com/storage/browser/minio-mirror/?project=deis-mirrors).
+The bucket is in the `deis-mirrors` project, and if you have access to that project, [this link](https://console.cloud.google.com/storage/browser/minio-mirror/?project=deis-mirrors) should take you directly to that bucket.

+To bump this component to use a newer build of Minio, simply add a new binary to the bucket (under the `linux-amd64` folder), check the checkbox under the `Share publicly` column, and update the URL in the `ADD` directive in the aforementioned `Dockerfile`.

 ## Docker Based Development Environment

 The preferred environment for development uses the [`go-dev` Docker image](https://github.com/deis/docker-go-dev).
 The tools described in this section are used to build, test, package and release each version of Deis.